ananya92/conquest-request-app/README.md

    * __Get result indications__ - The application does user input validations and prompts the success and error messages to the user for a seamless request creation and document upload process.

+The newly created request returns an "Action Request ID".
+The request can be viewed in the the Conquest app using the Find Tool by searching by its “Action Request ID”.

 ## Technologies Used

  * HTML5